-Funds awarded for grants may not be used for purposes of construction or remodeling of facilities, nor for student financial aid programs or for programs and activities not eligible for state apportionment.
-Expenditures related to the purchase of equipment are governed by Article II Section 16d and Article II Section 19a, in Appendix A of this document.
+Funds awarded for grants may not be used for purposes of construction, remodeling, or lease of facilities, nor for student financial aid programs, purchase of equipment, or for programs and activities not eligible for state apportionment.
 Overhead or indirect costs may be included but cannot exceed four (4) percent.